StatistikStadtZuerich/zueridown/README.md

 ### Install tinytex

-To create a pdf document using `zueridown` you need some Latex packages.
+To create a PDF document using `zueridown` you need some `LaTeX` packages.
 To install those packages you can install `tinytex` using the following lines of code in R:

 ```{r}
 install.packages('tinytex')